 Please contact, Direct Applications via email at or via phone on +612 8627 8666 to discuss deferring your offer.

 No payment is needed on the day of your enrolment.
 You will be sent an invoice post enrolment with instructions on how to make payment if required.
-However, if you’re a domestic student, you will need to decide how you wish to pay your fees for the purposes of enrolment.
+However, if you are a domestic student, you will need to decide how you wish to pay your fees for the purposes of enrolment.

 For more information about fees and costs please see the University of Sydney Student Centre Costs page.

 For enquiries regarding enrolments, please call the helpline on 1300 362 006 or visit our special Starting Uni website.
-If you contact the Faculty by email we will endeavour to respond to your email as soon as we possibly can when the University reopens in 2013.